-Board Independence Four out of six of our directors are independent Our Chief Executive Officer is the only executive director Currently the Board consists of six directors Board Composition Currently the board consists of six directors The Board annually assesses its performance through Board and committee self-evaluations The Governance Committee leads the full Board in considering Board competencies and refreshment in light of Company strategy Board Committees We have three standing Board committees - Audit and Finance, Governance, and Compensation All committees are composed entirely of independent directors Leadership Structure Our Lead Independent Director works closely with our Chairman &amp; CEO and provides feedback to management Among other duties, our Chairman and our Lead Independent Director are involved in setting the Board's agenda and our Lead Independent Director chairs executive sessions of the independent directors to discuss certain matters without management present Robust Overboarding Policy Robust director overboarding policy, with limit of three total public company boards for non-employee directors and two total public company boards for executive directors Risk Oversight Our full Board is responsible for risk oversight, and has designated committees to have particular oversight of certain keyrisks The Board oversees management as management fulfills its responsibilities for the assessment and mitigation of risks, and taking appropriate risks Open Communication Director Stock We encourage open communication and strong working relationships among the Chairman and other directors Our directors have access to management and employees Ownership Our directors are required to own five times their annual base retainers in shares of common stock Accountability to Stockholders We actively reach out to our stockholders through our engagement program Stockholders can contact the Board, Chairman or management through our website or by regular mail Management Succession Planning The Board actively monitors our succession planning and people development At least once per year, the Board reviews senior management succession and development plans
+Board Independence Five out of seven of our directors are independentOur Chief Executive Officer is the only executive director Board Composition Currently the Board consists of seven directors The Board annually assesses its performance through Board and committee self-evaluations The Governance Committee leads the full Board in considering Board competencies and refreshment in light of Company strategy Board Committees We have four standing Board committees - Audit and Finance, Governance, Compensation, and Related Party Transactions All committees are composed entirely of independent directors Leadership Structure Our Lead Independent Director works closely with our Chairman & CEO and provides feedback to management Among other duties, our Chairman and our Lead Independent Director are involved in setting the Board's agenda and our Lead Independent Director chairs executive sessions of the independent directors to discuss certain matters without management present Robust Overboarding Policy Robust director overboarding policy, with limit of three total public company boards for non-employee directors and two total public company boards for executive directors Risk Oversight Our full Board is responsible for risk oversight, and has designated committees to have particular oversight of certain key risks The Board oversees management as management fulfills its responsibilities for the assessment and mitigation of risks, and taking appropriate risks Open Communication We encourage open communication and strong working relationships among the Chairman and other directors Our directors have access to management and employees Director Stock Ownership Our directors are required to own five times their annual base retainers in shares of common stock Accountability to Stockholders We actively reach out to our stockholders through our engagement program Stockholders can contact the Board, Chairman or management through our website or by regular mail Management Succession Planning The Board actively monitors our succession planning and people development At least once per year, the Board reviews senior management succession and development plans

-As part of our commitment to effective corporate governance, management and the Board reviewed current corporate governance trends and considered the view held by many institutional stockholders that a classified board structure has the potential effect of reducing the accountability of directors.
+As part of our commitment to effective corporate governance, our management and Board reviewed current corporate governance trends and considered the view held by many institutional stockholders that a classified board structure has the potential effect of reducing the accountability of directors.
 Similarly, the Board considered the view held by many institutional stockholders that provisions that prohibit stockholders from amending certain provisions of the Company's Amended and Restated Bylaws ("Bylaws") or our Certificate of Incorporation without the approval of at least 80% of all outstanding shares of the Company's common stock could similarly reduce the accountability of directors and management.
 The proposals included in this Proxy Statement reflect the Board's consideration of these issues.